flaviohluiz/IEEE_AnApproachForMinimizingTimeToDegree/README.md

 1. Clone the repository on your computer.
 2. Open Visual Code and choose the "open a project or solution" option.
 Then look in the repository folder for the project and choose the "open" option.
 3. Add the gurobi reference to the project.
 Click on "project", then "Add COM reference" and locate in the gurobi installation folder the file with the ".NET" extension.
-4. Add the path to the input and output files.
+4. Add the path to the input and output files:
 * In the tab ProblemaEscala.cs:
-i) line 54: subjects input file (Discentes.csv) ii) line 72: student's input file (Disciplinas.txt) iii) line 323: the log output file iv) line 721: variable X output file
+	- i) line 54: subjects input file (Discentes.csv)
+	- ii) line 72: student's input file (Disciplinas.txt)
+	- iii) line 323: the log output file
+	- iv) line 721: variable X output file
-v) line 744: variable Y output file
+	- v) line 744: variable Y output file

 * In the tab Form1.cs:
-i) line 24: lp model output file ii) line 26: solution output file
+	- i) line 24: lp model output file
+	- ii) line 26: solution output file

 5. Click on the "run" button.
 A window will open and you must click on the button in it.